OskarSigvardsson/DailyProgrammerChallenges/intermediate/gradient/gradients.md

 #Description

-One of the most fundamental tools in graphic design is the "gradient": a smooth transtion from one color to another.
-They are remarkably useful and are available in virtually every graphic design program and programming library.
+One of the most basic tools in graphic design toolbox is the "gradient": a smooth transtion from one color to another.
+They are remarkably useful and are available in virtually every graphic design program and graphic programming library, and even natively in design languages like CSS and SVG.
-They're even part of CSS nowadays.

-Your task today is to draw one of these wonderful gradients.
-You are to calculate and draw a gradient and then either draw it to the screen or save it as an image file.
+Your task today is to make a program that can generate these wonderful gradients, and then either draw it to the screen or save it as an image file.
+You will get pixel dimensions for the size of the gradient, and the two colors that the gradient should transition between.

-**NOTE:** As I said, there are many imaging libraries that provide this functionality for you, usually in some function called `drawGradient()` or the like.
-You are *strongly encouraged* not to use functions like that, the spirit of this challenge is that you should calculate the gradient (and thus the individual pixel colors) yourself.
-This isn't an ironclad rule, though, and if you really can't think of any way to do this yourself, then it's fine to submit your solution anyway.
+**NOTE:** As I said, there are many imaging libraries that provide this functionality for you, usually in some function called `drawGradient()` or something similar.
+You are *strongly encouraged* not to use functions like this, the spirit of this challenge is that you should figure out how to calculate the gradient (and thus the individual pixel colors) yourself.

+This isn't an ironclad rule, and if you really can't think of any way to do this yourself, then it's fine to submit your solution using one of these functions.
 I encourage you to try, though.

 It is, however, perfectly acceptable to use a library to create the image and then saving it as an image file.